geraldkombo/bungepulse-ai-tracker/README.md

 | 9 | **Diplomatic Missions** | Economic Security: governance assessments affect investment | API/About page for international-grade credibility |
 | 10 | **Children & Future Generations** | All dimensions: today's debt is tomorrow's burden | Intergenerational Impact flag on 25-year commitments (Art.
 53) |

+*Parliament makes decisions about all of them.
+We make sure all of them know.*

 ---

 ## Prediction Policy